 From grains of sand to valuable lubricating oil

-Terminology work is a key success factor in change management.
-In addition to the expected technical (data exchange) and economic (reuse, more efficient communication) benefits, the terminology process as it is practiced also has other advantages.
-These include, for example, a stronger identification with the company through participation in terminology work.Read More
+Terminology work only becomes a success when change management is implemented.
+The expected technical (data exchange) and economic (reuse, more efficient communication) benefits of terminology management require a change of company-wide processes.
+A successful change brings further benefits.
+These include, for example, stronger identification with the company through participation in terminology work.Read More

 Getting More out of Presentations with Congree and SCHEMA ST4